 The contracts of the executive directors are standard contracts since they do not include specificities beyond the normal ones for this type of contracts.
 Notwithstanding the foregoing, those contracts include a takeover clause, according to which, if a takeover takes place, they may choose between continuing or ending their contractual relationship with the Company.
 In the latter case, executive directors shall be entitled to receive compensation in an amount equivalent to five years of salary.
-If the contract ends by virtue of the will of the Company the compensation would be in an amount equivalent to two years of salary, being this in line with those compensation agreements of similar companies.
+If the contract ends by virtue of the will of the Company or due to a change in the general management of the Company the compensation would be in an amount equivalent to two years of salary, being this in line with those compensation agreements of similar companies.